Dhruv-2003/ethglobal-buenos-aires-25/README.md

 We built a **Uniswap V4 Hook** that manages a custom liquidity curve for 3 assets (USDC, USDT, DAI).
 Unlike standard Uniswap V3/V4 pools which are pairwise (2 assets), Orbital allows for multi-asset swaps within a single pool structure by managing the accounting and math externally in the hook.

+Read more about Orbital from the official paradigm blog post: [Orbital](https://www.paradigm.xyz/2025/06/orbital)

 ### Key Features:

 - **3-Asset Pool**: Supports swapping between USDC, USDT, and DAI in a single pool.